acbart/python-sneks/docs/Teaching Field Guide.md

 </table>

 **Prior Computing Experience: **Students were surveyed based on their prior computing experience.
 Many students actually had some prior experience.
 Some students will have previously taken one of the AP Computer Science courses in high school (probably Java), and introductory programming courses offered by Virginia Tech (probably MATLAB).
 Although for some students this prior experience will be beneficial, it can sometimes lead to instances of students over-estimating their ability, negatively affecting the efficacy of nearby peers, and, in some cases, incorrect prior knowledge.
-The prior knowledge gap can be a huge problem in introductory computing courses, making it difficult to target the courses’ difficulty level.
+The prior knowledge gap can be a huge problem in introductory computing courses, making it difficult to target the courses' difficulty level.

 <table>
   <tr>